hdc-arizona/interactive-analysis.org/index.md

 Please contact the workshop organizers at [organizers@interactive-analysis.org](mailto:organizers@interactive-analysis.org) for any questions regarding the submission process or the workshop itself.

+Accepted papers will be presented at the workshop and authors can choose to include their papers in the IEEE archive.
+In addition to their presentation, authors have the option to give a demo of their systems or tools.

 ## Registration